Last updated on June 15, 2021

 Choosing a Metal for a Diamond Solitaire Ring

-The choice of the metal in a solitaire ring determines how the diamond will look relative to the setting and how quickly its parts will wear down.
+The choice of the metal in a solitaire ring determines how the diamond looks relative to the setting and how quickly its parts wear down.

 Pros and Cons of Solitaire Engagement Rings